This Discussion channel is currently closed.

 Default_avatar

-vern vliet over 6 years ago
+vern vliet about 7 years ago

 all business transaction in these United States should negotiated between the buyer and the seller. in those cases where a monopoly is allowed, the business must be regulated. as consumers we have no protection without PUC oversight. even with PUC oversight I should not be required to subsidize a private enterprise even if they think they are operating for the public good in some fashion. i should only be charged a fair price for the commodity i am purchasing and if i choose to purchase less i should not be charged more. the power provider should reflect all their costs in there price per unit of energy i purchase. if the price goes beyond what i am willing to pay i should be allowed to disconnect. let's face it. technology is going to change. i seriously doubt that 100 years from now we will purchase power from a grid. everything will be fully distributed. just like turn of the century and into the early 1900's, we must let the buggy wip manufactures die a natural death. it is not the job of government to prop up these businesses. in the long run it is not in Minnesota's best interests to do so if we wish to remain competitive Please act in Minnesota 's best interest and do not cave into the self interest of the power companies. you are a consumer also. when new technology becomes your best interest you do not want regulators telling you that you must continue to buy the old. thank you